The Google Knowledge Graph is a feature was originally implemented in 2012.

 The entire motivation behind the Knowledge Graph’s release is an indication of the future role of online search.
 Rather than being a tool to find online sites, it’s becoming a tool to find direct information, and as a result, the scope of SEO and online business marketing is bound to change.

-As you might imagine, since it is a Google product, the Knowledge Graph is not some stagnant, one-time development.
+As you might imagine, since it is a Google product, Knowledge Graphs is not some stagnant, one-time development.
 It is a living, growing mechanic that continues to become more advanced on an almost daily basis.
 Even in the short history of 2015, the Knowledge Graph has been subject to updates and advancements.

 2015 Oscar Nominations